apache/drill/_docs/connect/007-mongo-plugin.md

 ### Example Queries

 The following example queries are included for reference.
 However, you can use the SQL power of Apache Drill directly on MongoDB.
-For more information about, refer to the [SQL Reference](/drill/docs/sql-reference).
+For more information, refer to the [Apache Drill SQL Reference](/drill/docs/sql-reference).

 **Example 1: View mongo.zipdb Dataset**